The Impact of Spectroscopic Redshift Errors on Cosmological Measurements: Methods

 \subsubsection{Redshift catastrophics correction}

-Redshift catastrophics have been addressed in theoretical models for redshift surveys like WiggleZ \cite{blake_wigglez_2010} and recent \textit{Euclid} \cite{collaboration_euclid_2025-4}.
-Assuming that the redshift catastrophics contamination rate is $\fc$, an approximated correction is to multiply the $\EFT$ galaxy power spectrum by a factor of $(1-\fc)^2$:
+Redshift catastrophics have been addressed in theoretical models for redshift surveys like WiggleZ \cite{blake_wigglez_2010} and more recently \textit{Euclid} \cite{euclid_collaboration_euclid_2025-5}.
+Assuming that the redshift catastrophic contamination rate is $\fc$, an approximate correction is to multiply the $\EFT$ galaxy power spectrum by a factor of $(1-\fc)^2$: